Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 Audix DP7 is a bundle of 7 mic pieces.
 This mic kit is an outstanding combination of seven microphones specially designed to meet today’s professional drumming demands.

-Audix DP 7 is equally valuable for both on the stage and in the studio.
+Audix DP 7 is equally valuable both on the stage and in the studio.

 In this package, you will get an Audix D6, one of the most versatile kick drum mic, two pieces of D2 dynamic drum microphones for toms, one D4 for floor tom, an i5 for snare, and two pieces of ADX51 studio condenser microphones for overhead miking.